FACTBOX-Panama's presidential candidates and their policies

 - He has clashed with his former allies in the CD and claimed many of Martinelli's policies as his own.
 The cost of living, security and preserving indigenous culture have been central to his campaign.

-- He promises economic growth of between 5 and 6 percent and lower public debt of 34-35 percent of gross domestic product within five years.
+- He promises economic growth of between 5 and 6 percent and lower public debt to 34-35 percent of gross domestic product within five years.
 Last year, Panama's debt was some 38 percent of GDP, according to the International Monetary Fund.
-(Reporting by Elida Moreno, Christine Murray and Anahi Rama; Editing by Kieran Murray and Catherine Evans)
+(Reporting by Elida Moreno, Christine Murray and Anahi Rama; Editing by Kieran Murray)

 * Refinery's fuel production at least 50 pct capacity -trade